Clean-up under way in Mawgan Porth after Storm Ingrid flooding

-Heavy rain and strong winds have once again caused disruption across Cornwall, with flooding affecting roads and rail services.
+Heavy rain and strong winds have caused disruption across Cornwall, with flooding affecting roads, businesses and rail services.
+Mawgan Porth has a history of flooding, and some businesses have been forced to close temporarily.

-Prolonged rain overnight has forced the closure of the Newquay to Par branch line.
-Great Western Railway says flooding between Par and Newquay means the line is closed, with all services to and from the stations cancelled.
-Disruption is expected to continue until 2pm today.
+Prolonged rain overnight has also led to the closure of the Newquay to Par branch line.
+Great Western Railway says flooding between Par and Newquay has shut the line, with all services to and from the stations cancelled.
+Disruption is expected to continue until 5pm today.

-Kernow Weather Team (KWT) says Storm Ingrid, named by the Portuguese weather service IPMA, will continue to influence conditions through Saturday as it slowly drifts north over the Celtic Sea.
-Forecasters warn the slow-moving system is bringing repeated bands of heavy rain, sometimes merging into longer spells with only brief lulls.
+Kernow Weather Team says Storm Ingrid, named by the Portuguese weather service IPMA, will continue to influence conditions through Saturday as it slowly moves north over the Celtic Sea.
+Forecasters warn the slow-moving system is bringing repeated bands of heavy rain, at times merging into longer spells with only brief breaks.
+The Met Office has extended a yellow weather warning for rain across Cornwall until 10pm tonight.

-Several roads have already been affected, with the A3058 between Dairyland and Gummows Shop flooded, and large areas of standing water reported in and around Newquay.
+Several roads have been affected, including the A3058 between Dairyland and Gummows Shop, which has been reported as flooded.
+Large areas of standing water have also been seen in and around Newquay.

 More from Newsplus